wzpan/comment.js/README.md

 * A Github star outweights 1000 dollars(一星胜千元).
 * Pull requests are always welcome.
 * Your donation will encourage me to improve this project.
-Supports Alipay & Wechat Pay & BitCoin & LiteCoin & ETH.
+Supports Alipay & Wechat Pay.

 | Alipay | Wechat Pay |
 | ------ | --------- |